taskflow/taskflow/doc/cookbook/dispatch.md

 # Graph and Topology

-Each taskflow object has exactly one graph at a time to represent task dependencies constructed so far.
+Each taskflow object has exactly one graph at a time that represents the tasks and the dependencies constructed so far.
 The graph exists until users dispatch it for execution.
-We call a dispatched graph a *topology*.
+In Cpp-Taskflow, we call a dispatched graph a *topology*.
+A topology is a data structure that wraps up a dispatched graph and stores a few metadata obtained at runtime.
 Each taskflow object has a list of topologies to keep track of the execution status of dispatched graphs.
+Users can retrieve this information later on for graph inspection and debugging.

-All tasks are executed in a shared thread pool.
+All tasks are executed in a shared thread storage coupled with a *task scheduler* to decide which thread runs which task.
+Cpp-Taskflow provides two ways to dispatch a task dependency graph, *blocking* and *non-blocking*.

 # Blocking Execution

 One way to dispatch the present task dependency graph is to use the method `wait_for_all`.
-Calling `wait_for_all` will dispatch the present graph to a shared thread storage and block the program until all tasks finish.
+Calling `wait_for_all` dispatches the graph to threads and blocks the program flow until all tasks finish.

 ```cpp
 1: tf::Taskflow tf(4);